jason-kerney/blog/_posts/2021/2021-08-27-conclusion-rites-of-passage.md

 ### First Stage

 In the first stage, as was said before we draw attention to the fact that things are new.
 We make explicit what was previously implicit.
 The goal here is to give people permission to acknowledge the newness of the situation.
-What is new, and how we acknowledge it will change from situation to situation, but the need to recognize it remains.
+What is new, and how we acknowledge it will change from situation to situation, but the need to recognize it remains?

 Sometimes we are giving people the right to grieve, other times it is the right to make mistakes.
 Sometimes both.

 When approaching a new situation, one that was not mentioned before, ask yourself: "What makes this situation feel new?"
 Then focus on that.
-It may feel weird, after all most people are not use to addressing emotions in the western workforce.
+It may feel weird, after all most people are not used to addressing emotions in the Western workforce.

 ### Second Stage